Ethics & Compliance

 Communication

 We actively promote open communication at all levels of the organization.
 Our employees understand they have an obligation to speak up when they have questions or concerns about potential violations or unethical behaviour that could harm Lilly or the people we serve.
 Our leaders are expected to support and promote this open communication.
-Employees can report concerns to company leaders, as well as to human resources, ethics and compliance, or the legal department.
-We maintain a hotline which is available to employees and the global public 24 hours a day, subject to local law, via phone at 1-800-815-2481 (primary language English) and 1-855-350-9393 (primary language French), or online at Lilly EthicsPoint.
+Employees can report concerns to leadership, as well as to human resources, ethics and compliance, or the legal department.
+The Lilly Ethics and Compliance Hotline is available online 24 hours a day to employees and the public globally, subject to local law, or via email at speakup@lilly.com.
+The hotline website also lists up-to-date local phone numbers for most countries, where available.
+The Canadian hotline is accessible via phone at 1-800-815-2481 (primary language English) and 1-855-350-9393 (primary language French).
 Translation services are available, and reports may be made anonymously.

 Auditing and Monitoring